rlsit/ansible-role-nextcloud/README.md

 * A symlink `{{ nextcloud_work_dir }}/nextcloud-current` is installed that
   points to the current and active Nextcloud installation (or to the maintenance page during the upgrade).
+* If a list variable `apache2_vhosts` is set, then the role loops over this list and deploys nextcloud on each vhost.

 # Preliminaries